Energy transfer and vortex structures: Visualizing the incompressible turbulent energy cascade: Introduction

 An understanding of the underlying energy transfer mechanisms in these conceptually simple flow configurations could possibly lead to insights on the cascading motion in turbulence~\citep{Ostilla:2021,Yao:2022}.
-In this respect, it is appropriate to stress that the complex motion in turbulent flows has been conjectured to involve elementary coherent structures~\citep{Hussain:1986}; vortex tubes are likely candidates to capture these important dynamical processes~\citep{Siggia:1981,Jimenez:1993,Goto:2008,Buaria:2020}.
+In fact, the complex motion in turbulent flows has been conjectured to involve elementary coherent structures~\citep{Hussain:1986}; vortex tubes are likely candidates to capture these important dynamical processes~\citep{Siggia:1981,Jimenez:1993,Goto:2008,Buaria:2020}.
 This has provided an essential motivation for the study of the interactions of vortex tubes~\citep{Siggia:1985,Brenner:2016,Moffatt:2019a} and suggests the use of a common approach to study the transfer of energy in both fully turbulent flows as well as various configurations of interacting vortex tubes.

-By comparing the energy transfer in these systems of varying complexity, we can thereby investigate whether iterative self-similar processes play a role.
-Indeed, from a theoretical point of view, it is often assumed that the transfer of energy occurs in a self-similar manner.
+Comparing energy transfer between turbulent flows and these various configurations is one of the main objectives of this work.
+As already mentioned, one of the assumptions often used is that the transfer of energy occurs in a self-similar manner.
 This hypothesis is clearly made in the phenomenological approach of~\cite{Tennekes:1972}, who derived from elementary fluid mechanical considerations an explicit scaling expression for the energy transferred between scales.
-The work of \cite{Yoneda:2021} also postulates a hierarchical structure of vortices to describe vortex stretching, inspired by the numerical results of \cite{Goto:2017} and \cite{Motoori:2019}.
+Consistent with the findings of~\cite{McKeown:2018,McKeown:2020}, the work of \cite{Yoneda:2021} also postulates a hierarchical structure of vortices to describe vortex stretching, inspired by the numerical results of \cite{Goto:2017} and \cite{Motoori:2019}.